Keats/vincentprouillet/content/blog/working-on-rust-projects-in-april-2017.md

 +++
-title = "This month in my Rust projects" path = "working-on-rust-projects-in-april-2017" description = "Progress of my Rust projects in April 2017" date = 2017-04-23 category = "Programming" tags = ["rust"]
+title = "This month in my Rust projects" description = "Progress of my Rust projects in April 2017" date = 2017-04-23 category = "Programming" tags = ["rust"]
 +++

 I have just released v2 of [jsonwebtoken](https://github.com/Keats/jsonwebtoken) and thought a blog post would be a good way to talk about the progress of jsonwebtoken, Tera and Gutenberg this month.

 ## jsonwebtoken